 Built in 1905 for Mayor John Forward Sr., The Forward House lets you experience all the sights and sounds of the holiday season.
 It’s a beautiful, two-story house, and essentially every inch is covered in lights.
 Located on First Avenue and Ivy in Bankers Hill, the decorations are up through New Year’s Eve, from 5 p.m. to 10 p.m.

 A Winter Wonderland themed Christmas with 25-ft drummer boy on the roof, animated ski village, snowmen, and an RC Train that kids can drive.
 Lights on 6-10 pm.

 Jungle Bells at the San Diego Zoo, San Diego

 During Jungle Bells at the San Diego Zoo is transformed into a wild wonderland of twinkling lights, merry-making performances, and festive foods.
-From December 13 through January 5, special displays, shows and scheduled events fill the Zoo and guests with holiday cheer.
+Beginning in December and through the New Year, special displays, shows and scheduled events fill the Zoo and guests with holiday cheer.

 28th Street, San Diego

 Matthias residence in a North Park yard packed with light-up geese, penguins, Santas, reindeer and more than 40 Christmas trees, all of them flashing in time to pre-recorded Christmas tunes.

 Christmas Card Lane, San Diego